petermchale/trfermikit/README.md

 ## Impact

 We assessed the performance of trfermikit and manta, in both cases relative to a long-read benchmark callset, on VNTRs.
-The results show that [(a)](experiments/paper_figures/TPRs_FDRs/DEL.svg) trfermikit has better sensitivity-FDR trade-offs than manta and [(b)](experiments/paper_figures/manta_complementarity/DEL-manta.svg) trfermikit is complementary to manta.
-(In the figures, the red circle indicates the default operating point of trfermikit.)
+We found that for DELs: [(a)](experiments/paper_figures/TPRs_FDRs/DEL.svg) trfermikit has better sensitivity-FDR trade-offs than manta and [(b)](experiments/paper_figures/manta_complementarity/DEL-manta.svg) trfermikit is complementary to manta.
+In the figures, the red circle indicates the default operating point of trfermikit.
+(When considering INSs, trfermikit: [(a)](experiments/paper_figures/TPRs_FDRs/INS.svg) has similar sensitivity-FDR trade-offs to manta and [(b)](experiments/paper_figures/manta_complementarity/INS-manta.svg) does not significantly complement manta.)

 ## How does it work?